balajivijayan/interview-prep/system-design/notes.md

 # System Design Primer Notes

-## Scalability
+## Trade Offs

+### Performance vs Scalablilty
+Performace is how the system performans for a single user

+Scalability is how the system performs under load ie when multiple users use it

+**Scalability**

 Scalability can be achieved by horizontal or vertical scaling.
 Scaling helps to handle the increase in load.

-* Vertical Scaling
+Vertical Scaling

 In vertical scaling the resources like vCPUs, RAMS, HDs are increased/scaled in a single server

-* Horizontal Scaling
+Horizontal Scaling

 In horizontal scaling the number of servers are increased.
 For example a website can be hosted in multiple server with a load balancer in front

 Below are some of the scaling techniques,